-c) Possession of Other "Look-alike" Firearms or Incidental items relating to firearms - Students shall not possess any other "look-alike" gun such as a plastic gun, rubber gun, candy gun or water pistol, paintball guns, or incidental items relating to firearms use, such as bullets, magazine clips, or other projectile items.
+c) Possession of Other "Look-alike" Firearms or Incidental items relating to firearms - Students shall not possess any other "look-alike" gun such as a plastic gun, rubber gun, candy gun or water pistol, or paintball guns.

 Elementary Middle School High School In school discipline up to 3 In school discipline up to 3 In school discipline up to 3 days of OSS and conference days of OSS and conference days of OSS and conference with parent for first offense. with parent for first offense. with parent for first offense.
 Confiscate "look-alike" Confiscate "look-alike" Confiscate "look-alike" weapon.
 Repeated offenses weapon.
 Repeated offenses weapon.
 Repeated offenses will result in longer OSS will result in longer OSS will result in longer OSS terms. terms. terms.